paris-saclay-cds/ramp-workflow/README.md

 ### I am a data science student or novice data scientist

 You can **learn about data science** by signing up to ongoing and past data challenges at [ramp.studio][problems].
 Sign up for the site then choose a [topic][themes] or a [data domain][domains] and sign up to the corresponding event.
 Most events are in "open leaderboard" mode which means that you can **browse the code** of all the submissions, including the best ones submitted by top students or professional data scientists.

+You can also download and play with the [starting kits][rkits], independently of the data challenges.

 ### I am a practicing data scientist